 Investment Time – my funds are usually invested in a couple of days.
 However I have had to wait a little longer for larger amounts of capital.
 I’ve also noticed a couple of days cash drag on reinvestment at times.

-Smaller loan book than some of the bigger players, but they are growing fast.
+Smaller loan book than some of the bigger players, but still quite significant.
+Growth Street are growing fast though.

 Who Can Invest with Growth Street

 Residents of most European countries with access to a U.K. bank account (see review on Wise Borderless Account) can invest with Growth Street.
 Contact Growth Street for further information.